containers/composefs/kernel/Documentation/filesystems/composefs.rst

 Suppose you have a single basedir where the files are content addressed (i.e. named by content digest), and a set of composefs descriptors using this basedir.
-Any file that happen to be shared between two images (same content, so same digest) will now only be stored once on the disk.
+Any file that happens to be shared between two images (same content, so same digest) will now only be stored once on the disk.